 Specifications

-All works must be completed in line with national guidelines and by suitably qualified and insured persons.
+All works must be completed in line with national guidelines, and by suitably qualified and insured persons.
 Contractors must have an up to date and valid waste carriers licence, appropriate equipment and machinery, be able to satisfy all appropriate health and safety requirements including COSHH, CDM Regulations etc and all appropriate competency certificates.

 When responding to the items please give indications of times to complete and any lead times which need to be considered should you be chosen to complete the works.
 Please note project times will be allowed a small variance but anything outside the agreed variance will only be accepted via a change control process and will not be deemed to be automatically acceptable.